Course Development and Enrichment:

 Community Focus and Reciprocity

-- Describe the anticipated community benefit and impact of the service project.
+- Describe the anticipated community benefit and impact of the service activities.

 Preparation for service

-- What type of preparation for service will your students need, for example: cultural sensitivity, expectations for time and effort, and other considerations?
+- What type of preparation for service will your students need, for example: cultural sensitivity and bias training, expectations for time and effort, any training provided by the partner organization, and other considerations?

-- How will the logistical details of the course be navigated- necessary supplies, etc.?
+- How will the logistical details of the course be navigated – transportation, scheduling, communication, necessary supplies, etc.?

 - How will you know if your course is successful?
 Include information about specific goals and metrics.